swetasharma/sql/README.md

 There's a coupple of differenr kinds of indexes, There's a Hash or Tree.
 The hash is used often in primary keys for exact matches and the Trees are used for sorting and prefix matches.

-B-Trees are good for sorted kind of material and prefix material, especially like a string.
+B-Trees are good for sorted kind of material and prefix material, especially like a string.If you are looking up names and and you are looking up names that started with ch. you still could find the right spot and then you would scan for all the Ch's basically.

 A B-Tree is a tree data structure that keeps data sorteda and allows searches, sequential access, insertions, and deletions in logarithmic anortized time.
 The B-tree is optimized for systems that read and write large blocks of data.
 Is is commonly used in databases and file systems.

+idea is there's a small amount of data that points to the higher chunks of data.